 - Project (33%) where you will work independently, to plan a significant activity and, in carrying out the plan, demonstrate originality in the application of your knowledge.
 You will have flexibility in choosing the area of your project to match the areas of the course, or your future career plans.

-As a leading regional study centre for computer science and cyber security, we offer a range of sophisticated computing laboratories and facilities.
+As a leading regional study centre for computer science and cyber security, we offer a range of sophisticated computing laboratories and facilities to support your learning.

 At both locations, our computer suites are equipped with Macs and PCs configured with the specialist software required for exploring database systems, networking and network simulation, internet security and computer forensics.